2021 Spring Conference Frequently Asked Questions

 How much does registration cost?

-There are various registration packages available for the 2021 conference.
-Please visit one of the pages below to review registration packages and rates:
+There are various registration packages available for the 2024 conference.
+Please visit the Registration Info page to learn more.

 What does my registration fee include?

-All registrations include meals and access to all workshops and activities after your assigned check-in time.
+All registrations include standard weekend workshops and activities after your assigned check-in time.
+Registration does not include a meal plan, but you can add one during checkout.

 Can I purchase a day pass or commuter pass?

-Most regional herbal conferences do not offer a commuter option at all.
-However, we understand that some people really need this option and we want to be able to offer this to women living within a few miles from camp.
-For 2021, there will a very limited number of commuter passes available.
+There will a limited number of weekend commuter passes available.
 Part of the herbal conference experience is what happens at night!
 Drum circles, ceremony, stargazing, storytelling... we encourage you to enjoy a full weekend away!
 Commuter passes do NOT include lodging or camping.
-Commuters must leave camp by 10:00pm each night.
+Commuters must leave camp by 11:00pm each night.

 Are children allowed at the conference?

-Mothers with an infant may bring their babies under 3 years old if they are commuting, camping, or choose a private cabin.
-We will not be able to allow infants or youth in shared cabins.
-Please let us know if you are brining an infant by sending us a quick email when you register.
+Mothers with an infant may bring nursing infants and toddlers if they are commuting, choosing a private lodge room, or are selecting a roommate consenting to sharing a room with them.
+We will not be able to allow infants or youth in shared dorms.
+Please let us know if you are bringing an infant by sending us a quick email when you register.

 How does the meal plan work?

-All registration packages includes Friday dinner, Saturday breakfast, Saturday lunch, Saturday dinner and Sunday breakfast.
-If you purchase the Thursday Arrival Package, three additional meals will be included (Thursday dinner, Friday breakfast, and Friday lunch).
-All meals for 2021 will be vegetarian and gluten free.
-We can accommodate vegan requests if made in advance.
+The Weekend Meal Plan includes Friday dinner, Saturday breakfast, Saturday lunch, Saturday dinner and Sunday breakfast.
+If you purchase the Pre-Conference Meal Plan, three additional meals will be included (Thursday dinner, Friday breakfast, and Friday lunch).
+We can accommodate vegetarian, vegan, and gluten-free requests that are made during registration.

 What is on the menu?